Highett, Victoria: Bayside Cricket Club

 Prior to the 2017/18 season, the Highett Cricket Club merged with the Moorabbin Park Panthers to form the Bayside Stingrays.
 The amalgamated club currently has 4 senior teams competing in Cricket Southern Bayside (CSB) and 6 junior teams competing in either South East Cricket Association (SECA) or Inner South East Cricket (ISEC).
 Games are played at Turner Road Reserve in Highett and Dane Road Reserve in Moorabbin.

 Public swimming pool

 The City of Moorabbin built an Olympic-length swimming pool on Turner Road in Highett in 1964.
 In the 1990s the pool was extensively refurbished and is now called the Waves Leisure Centre.

 Highett Football Club

 The suburb has an Australian rules football team, the Highett Bulldogs, which competes in the Southern Football Netball League (SFNL).

 The club house is situated on the Main Oval of Highett Reserve, which is on Turner Road.
 Its senior teams participate in SFNL Division 1, and the junior sides participate in the South Metro Junior Football League (SMJFL).

-Kingston Farmer’s Market

-The Kingston Farmer's Market is held on the first Saturday of each month (except January) on the Sir William Fry Reserve near the intersection of Nepean Highway and Bay Rd.